UK Statutory Sick Pay (SSP) 2026: Eligibility, Amount & Rules

 Certain statutory payments override SSP entitlement for the same period.
 Employees who are entitled to Statutory Maternity Pay or Maternity Allowance cannot receive SSP at the same time, even if they are unwell.

-From April 2026, the removal of the earnings threshold applies only to SSP.
-The Lower Earnings Limit continues to apply to most other statutory payments, including maternity, paternity and adoption pay.
+The April 2026 reforms apply only to SSP.
+Other statutory payments, including Statutory Maternity Pay, continue to have separate qualifying conditions and earnings requirements.
 Employers should be careful not to assume that changes to SSP eligibility apply more widely across all statutory schemes.

 DavidsonMorris Strategic Insight